 Recent projects have included a book for parents of special needs children, a book on research-based methods for managing your inbox, and a book of travel photography.

-I offer developmental editing, line editing, copyediting, and proofreading.
+I offer structural editing, line editing, copyediting, and proofreading.

 Hello!
 I'm Akiko Yamagata.